zenml-io/blog.zenml.io/_posts/2022-06-20-github-actions-orchestrator.md

 Let's start with the downsides:

 - You don't have as much flexibility as with a tool like Kubeflow in terms of specifying exactly what kinds of hardware are used to run your steps.
 - The orchestrator itself runs on the hardware that GitHub Actions provides (generously and [for free](https://github.blog/2019-08-08-github-actions-now-supports-ci-cd/)).
-This isn't the fastest or or most performant infrastructure setup, and it generally is much slower than even your local CPU machine.
+This isn't the fastest or most performant infrastructure setup, and it generally is much slower than even your local CPU machine.
 There are also memory and storage constraints to [the machines they provide](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources) as GitHub Actions runners.
 - GitHub offers no guarantees about when your actions will be executed; at peak times you might be waiting a while before the hardware is allocated and provisioned to run.
 If you are planning on running ZenML pipelines on a schedule (every ten minutes, for example) then this might not work as expected.

 So what's the point, then?
 These are indeed some serious downsides.
 Firstly and foremostly, there's the cost: running your pipelines on GitHub Actions is **free**.
 If you're interested in running your pipelines in the cloud on serverless infrastructure, there's probably no easier way to get started than to try out this orchestrator.